Daxo32/Daxo32/README.md

 - :hourglass_flowing_sand: Currently studying ML and DL
-- 💬 I love connecting with different people so if you want any help, I'll be happy to meet you more! :)
+- 💬 I love connecting with different people so if you want any help or just chat, I'll be happy to meet you! :)
 - 📫 How to reach me: davide.canci@gmail.com
 <br><br><br><br>